abhishekkr/abk-labs.cucumber/derailed_cuke/README.md

 > * "paths.rb" in "./features/support/"
 > * and so on

->  So, the "./features" directory in here is supposed to contain entire Cucumber generated structure
+>  the "./features" directory in here is supposed to contain entire Cucumber generated structure

-* Execute "Fcuke.rb", it will run cucumber tests for all features and store the output in "twrak.log".
+* execute `fcuke`, it will run cucumber tests for all features and store the output under `./log`

-> On every execution of 'Fcuke.rb", the earlier log gets wiped off.
+> on every execution of `fcuke`, the earlier log gets wiped off.

 ---